dcaoyuan/chana/chana-docs/rst/benchmark/ht-concurrency.rst

 Conclusion
 ----------
 - Akka scales very well under multiple-core machine
-- By enabling Intel© Hyper-Threading, you can acheive about 25% more throughput after total CPU usage reached 50%
+- By enabling Intel© Hyper-Threading, you can acheive about 25% more throughput after total CPU usage reached 50% (means all physiscal cores were engaged)